An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 \textbf{RQ2-1 Answer:} After applying SpotBugs and Infer tools we count the number of buggy methods that are reported as buggy (TP), the number of non-buggy methods which are not reported as buggy (TN), the number of buggy methods that are not detected by tools (FN), and the number of non-buggy methods which are reported as buggy methods (FP).
 If any of these tools report more than one bug for each method we only count that method once to prevent the duplication problem.

-We calculated the Accuracy, Precision, Recall, and F1 values which are shown in Table \ref{tab:static_tools_buggy}.
+We calculated the Accuracy (ACC), Precision, Recall, and F1 values which are shown in Table \ref{tab:static_tools_buggy}.
 These values show that these tools have poor performance in detecting buggy methods of both datasets.
-The precision value range is 7\%-9\% which means that they may report many non-buggy methods as buggy methods, so the technical team may spend extra time on finding bugs in these methods, and this increase the cost of the development phase without any useful result.
+While the accuracy value is so high, other metric values are relatively low which is because of the imbalanced dataset we have and accuracy is not the best metric for measuring performance for imbalanced datasets.
+The precision value range is 7\%-9\% which means that they may report many non-buggy methods as buggy methods, so the technical team may spend extra time on finding bugs in these methods, and this increases the cost of the maintenance phase without any useful result.
 However, the recall value (predicting buggy methods as non-buggy methods) is a more important metric in our case which has a smaller range of 2\%-7\%.
 This small value indicates that these tools miss many bugs which may lead to harmful consequences.
-The calculated F1 score shows that SpotBugs have better performance in finding bugs in the Defect4J dataset than the Bugs.jar dataset, and Infer tool has worse performance than SpotBugs for the Defects4J dataset.
+The high accuracy with low precision and recall means that tools are making many Type I errors (false positives) and Type II errors (false negatives).
+The calculated F1 score shows that SpotBugs has a better performance in finding bugs in the Defect4J dataset than the Bugs.jar dataset, and the Infer tool has a worse performance than SpotBugs for the Defects4J dataset.

 Our results are consistent with the previous study \cite{habib2018many} in 2018 where the authors studied the capability of SpotBugs, Infer, and ErrorProne tools in finding buggy methods of an older version of the Defects4J dataset.
 They concluded that 95.5\% of buggy methods are not detected by these tools.
 Surprisingly, although these tools have been updated several times since four years ago, their performance in finding bugs is not improved much.